 Do you sell shoutouts to customers in Europe on your Instagram account?
 Yes?
 Then you’ve surely always invoiced these customers for VAT and then transferred it in the customer’s country, haven’t you?… You don’t know what I’m talking about?
-Then this article is just right for you!
+Then this article is just right for you.
+Keep reading to learn what you need to consider and how to handle it like a pro!

 Act best before it’s too late.
 Most of meme account owners don’t care about paying taxes until they’re getting costly penalties.
 Unfortunately, it doesn’t matter if they didn’t know that they have to pay taxes.
 But let’s be honest.
 Most of them know that they have to pay taxes … it’s just way too complicated in an international context.
 But no worries!
 This article might save you a lot of time and trouble in the future.

-Important: We’re no tax experts and don’t provide legally secure instructions in the following text… but we’re giving our best to get you an idea of the topic!
+Important: I’m not a tax consultant and can’t guarantee legally secure instructions in the following text… but I’m giving my best to get you an idea of the topic!
 In special cases, you should consult an expert.

 What is the Value-Added Tax?